 Noom also allows you to log meals and provides full meal plans, made by registered dietitian nutritionists (RDNs) while also leaving the option to contact a professional health coach.

 Weight Watchers, on the other hand, allows you to find workshops near you that can focus on dietary needs, it gives you food recipes made by professionals and used by many and also gives you a personalized weight dashboard, tracking your progress daily through a point system to make it clear to follow.

 Like Noom, Weight Watchers also provides the option to contact a health coach if needed.
-Both apps will recommend you to eat a balanced diet to keep you healthy all the time.
-(1)
+Both apps will recommend you to eat a balanced diet to keep

 2. Core Philosophies

 Both Noom and Weight Watchers want to help you with the same thing, dietary needs, and weight-loss.
 But, they both have slightly different philosophies when it comes to what they are aiming for.

 Noom, which is mainly aimed at a younger, millennial audience, hopes to help you and other users lose weight on a long term basis, planning ahead and setting goals.
 Noom focuses on a sustainable diet and weight-loss plan provides sensible and less drastic measures for meal planning.

 Weight Watchers, which as we’ve highlighted, seems to be aimed at a more mature audience, push the idea that a healthy lifestyle is very important to achieving your weight loss goals.